Crispy Pinwheel Samosa | Easy Samosa Pinwheels

 These little bites of samosa pinwheel are super addictive and taste amazing!

-Just mash the sabji and add garam masala, chaat masala along with ginger-green chilli paste and that’s it.
+You don’t need to make separate aloo filling for this recipe if you have leftover sukhi (dry) potato sabji around.
+Just smash the sabji and add garam masala, chaat masala along with ginger-green chilli paste and that’s it.
 A perfect way to do a leftover makeover of your aloo ki sabji.

 This is a vegetarian, vegan, no onion no garlic preparation.
-The outer layer of this pinwheel is made up of maida (all-purpose flour) and the inside spicy and savory filling is made of boiled potatoes, and green peas mixed with finger-licking Indian spices.
+Outer layer of this pinwheel is made up of maida (all-purpose flour) and the inside spicy and savory filling is made of boiled potatoes, and green peas mixed with finger-licking Indian spices.
 Then rolled, sliced and deep-fried till golden brown.

 These pinwheel samosa are eaten with a dip such as mint chutney, coriander chutney, tamarind date chutney and ketchup.